-Surrogate Standard solution - Prepare the surrogate standard solution by accurately weighing approximately 0.025 g of pure 1,3-dimethyl-2-nitrobenzene.
+Surrogate Standard solution - Prepare the surrogate standard solution by accurately weighing approximately 0.025 gm of pure 1,3-dimethyl-2-nitrobenzene.
 Dissolve the 1, 4-dimethyl-2-nitrobenzene in MTBE and dilute to volume in a 100 mL volumetric flask.
 Transfer the surrogate standard solution to a TEEfluorocarbon- sealed screw cap bottle and store at room temperature.
-Addition of 50 μl of the surrogate standard solution to a 1 L sample prior to extraction results in a l,3-dimethyl-2-nitrobenzene concentration in the sample of 12.5 μg/ L. Solution should be replaced when ongoing QC (Section 9.0) indicates a problem.
+Addition of 50 μL of the surrogate standard solution to a 1 L sample prior to extraction results in a 1,3-dimethyl-2-nitrobenzene concentration in the sample of 12.5 μg/L. Solution should be replaced when ongoing QC indicates a problem.